NemishGorasiya/College-Management-System/README.md

 - `address` : Address of the student's residence.
 - `age` : Age of the student.
 - `semester` : Semester in which the student is currently enrolled.
-- `﻿department` : Department of the current student.
+- `department` : Department of the current student.
-- `﻿passOutYear` : Year of the pass-out of the user.
+- `passOutYear` : Year of the pass-out of the user.
-- `﻿profilePicture` : Profile Picture of the user.
+- `profilePicture` : Profile Picture of the user.

 **Faculty / Admin(privileged user)** -